 If you have been successful, the glands will release secretions.
-Don’t panic if there is a strong aroma at this stage – that’s perfectly normal.
-Blood or pus, however, is distinctly not regular.
-Get your cat to a vet in such instances, as their glands are likely infected.
+Don’t worry if there is a strong aroma at this stage.
+Blood or pus isn’t normal.
+Get your cat to a vet as his glands are likely to be infected.

+It’s possible, but unlikely, that your cat is just scooting to mark his territory.
 Feline anal glands contain a strong scent that helps other cats identify your pet.
-Sometimes, they use these glands to release a very strong-smelling scent.
-This is a process known as spraying.
+Sometimes, they use these glands to release a strong-smelling scent, called spraying.

-Spraying is a way of unmistakably claiming territory, and also warning off other animals.
-If your cat sprays against a wall, it sends an unmistakable message.
-Your cat is announcing, in no uncertain terms, that they have claimed the territory for themselves.
+Spraying is a way of claiming territory and warning off other animals.
+If your cat sprays against a wall, it sends a message.
+Your cat is announcing that he has claimed the territory for himself.

-This is a very rare behavior in domesticated housecats.
+This is a rare behavior in domesticated house cats.
 It’s more likely to occur among stray and feral cats.
-These felines will need to very claim and guard their territory.
-A contented pet, meanwhile, will often settle for rubbing their head or body.
+These felines will need to claim and guard their territory.
+A contented pet will often settle for rubbing his head or body.

 Do Female Cats Scoot More Than Males?